Back

 Very rare: Psychotic reactions, depression.

-Uncommon: Central nervous system disorders such as headache, dizziness, insomnia, agitation, anxiety, irritability or lethargy.
+Uncommon: Central nervous system disorders such as headache, dizziness, insomnia, agitation, anxiety, irritability or fatigue.

 Eye disorders

 Uncommon : Visual disturbances.
-In this case, the patient should be instructed to notify a physician and discontinue the use of ibuprofen.
+In this case the patient should be instructed to inform a doctor and discontinue ibuprofen use.

 Rare : Tinnitus.